trisys3/koaka-/README.md

 // so:
 request.get('http://koaka.my/getEggsWithoutGettingUpFromChair');

-// {server} is a simple koa server with several middlewares like compression,
+// The {server} is a simple koa server with several middlewares like compression,
 // administration routes like /login, and the teach middleware from
 // above.
-Using it like this is the same as calling `koaka thing -n koaka.my`. server('koaka.my');
+For example, this is the same as calling `koaka thing -n koaka.my`: server('koaka.my');
 ```